NetApp/trident/docs/dag/kubernetes/deploying_trident.rst

 To perform an air-gapped installation of Trident, you can use the ``--image-registry`` flag when invoking ``tridentctl install`` to point to a private image registry.
-If installing with the Trident Operator, you can alternatively specify ``spec.imageRegistry`` in your TridentProvisioner.
+If installing with the Trident Operator, you can alternatively specify ``spec.imageRegistry`` in your TridentOrchestrator.
 This registry must contain the Trident image, (obtained `here <https://hub.docker.com/r/netapp/trident/>`_), the Trident Autosupport image (obtained `here <https://hub.docker.com/r/netapp/trident-autosupport/>`_), and the CSI sidecar images as required by your Kubernetes version.